Nursing – Bachelor of Science

 Accreditation

-Davis & Elkins College, Bachelor of Science in Nursing Program, is accredited by the:
+The Baccalaureate Nursing Program at Davis & Elkins College located in Elkins West Virginia is accredited by the:

 Atlanta, GA 30326